Professor of Religion, Psychology, and Culture

 Director of the Program in Theology and Practice

-Jaco J. Hamman’s research interests include the formation of pastoral leaders, psychology of religion, psychodynamic theory, play studies, and the relationship between technology and theological anthropology.
-He has published three books: When Steeples Cry: Leading congregations through loss and change (Pilgrim Press, 2005), Becoming a pastor: Forming self and soul for ministry (Pilgrim Press 2007), and A play-full life: Slowing down and seeking peace (Pilgrim Press, 2011).
+Jaco J. Hamman’s research interests include the formation of pastoral leaders, psychology of religion, psychodynamic theory, play studies, and humanity’s deepening relationship with technology.
+He has published four books: When Steeples Cry: Leading congregations through loss and change (Pilgrim Press, 2005), Becoming a pastor: Forming self and soul for ministry (Pilgrim Press 2007) and A play-full life: Slowing down and seeking peace (Pilgrim Press, 2011).
 Becoming a Pastor was greatly revised in a 2nd edition in 2014.
 Growing down: Theology and human nature in the virtual age (Baylor University Press, 2017) explores personhood in a technological age.
 The Millennial Narrative: Sharing a good life with the next generation (Abingdon Press, 2019) explores the lives of Millennials who are spiritual but not religious and what they might learn from the Book of Joel.
 Current book projects include: Pastoral virtues for Artificial Intelligence (Lexington Books: Forthcoming), a co-authored a book on leadership with a colleague at Owen Business School, and a book on the Theology of Travel.

 A native of South Africa, he has completed his studies in South Africa, at Princeton Theological Seminary, and at the Blanton-Peale Graduate Institute (New York City).
 Hamman has lectured widely in North America, Southern Africa, Bangladesh, Australia, and New Zealand.
-Professor Hamman is an Section Editor (pastoral Counseling) for The Encyclopedia of Psychology of Religion (Springer Reference) and on the Editorial Board of Sacred Spaces, e-journal of The American Association of Pastoral Counselors.
+Professor Hamman is a Section Editor (Pastoral Counseling) for The Encyclopedia of Psychology of Religion (Springer Reference) and on the Editorial Board of Sacred Spaces, e-journal of The American Association of Pastoral Counselors.
 He is a regular reviewer for Pastoral Psychology.
-An ordained pastor in the Reformed Church in America, he was Professor of Pastoral Care and Counseling at Western Theological Seminary (Holland, MI) for eleven years prior to joining Vanderbilt Divinity School in 2012.
+An ordained pastor in the Reformed Church in America, Hamman was Professor of Pastoral Care and Counseling at Western Theological Seminary (Holland, MI) for eleven years prior to joining Vanderbilt Divinity School in 2012.

-In his work with the Program in Theology and Practice, Hamman coordinates the training of a generation of professors who are outstanding teachers of people preparing for ministry and groundbreaking scholars in practical theology.
-The program brings select graduate students together with scholars from many disciplines and ministers of many kinds for critical, theological reflection on the lived religion of people and institutions.
+As director of the Program in Theology and Practice, Hamman coordinates the training of a generation of professors who are outstanding teachers of people preparing for ministry and groundbreaking scholars engaged in practical theological inquiry.